 Enterococcus faecalis and Enterococcus faecium are the most frequently identified species accounting for more than 90% of clinical practice isolates out of a possible 17 enterococci that we know of.
-E faecium accounts for most vancomycin-resistant enterococci (VRE) infections.
+Enterococcus faecium accounts for most vancomycin-resistant enterococci (VRE) infections.

 L. Rhamnosusis a probiotic bacterium.
-In 1983 Goldin and Gorbach found L.Rhamnosusin the human gut and proved that it was resilient enough to survive the high levels ofacidityinthe stomach and gastro-intestinal tract.
+In 1983 Goldin and Gorbach found L.Rhamnosusin the human gut and proved that it was resilient enough to survive the high levels of acidity in the stomach and gastrointestinal tract.
 The strain is named L. Rhamnosus GG after the surnames of its discoverers.

 Lactobacillus GG has been the subject of over 400 published studies that document its remarkable properties and justify its reputation as a major immunobiotic and factor in promoting good health.The protective effect of Lr1505 is associated with increased levels of mucosal IgA antibodies.
 Lactobacillus GG was first isolated from a healthy human in 1985.

-And since then Lactobacillus GG research has shown it to be a trusted, safe, effective immune-boosting probiotic, to the extent that social health programs, such as in Argentina, are proving its benefits by reducing illness in children.
+And since then Lactobacillus GG research has shown it to be a trusted, efficient, effective immune-boosting probiotic, to the extent that social health programs, such as in Argentina, are proving its benefits by reducing illness in children.